Mansion of the Doomed: Plot

+Leonard next attempts to kidnap a young girl, promising to take her to Disneyland, but she manages to escape, jumping out of his car.
+As she escapes, Leonard accidentally hits another car, denting it.
+The dented car's occupants angrily drive after Leonard, following him to his mansion, where Leonard invites the two men in and offers them a thousand-dollar bribe for not going to the police.
+He then offers them some drugged wine.

-Leonard's victims soon devise a way to break out of their cell, and manage to escape from the house.
-One is stopped by Leonard and Katherine, while another woman flees down the street, with Leonard in pursuit.
+Leonard's victims soon devise a way to break out of their cell, and two manage to escape from the house.
+One woman—the caregiver Leonard "hired"—is stopped by Leonard and Katherine, while another woman—the real estate agent—flees down the street, with Leonard in pursuit.
 She screams for help, but runs into traffic and is hit and killed by a motorist.

 Detective Simon begins investigating the eyeless woman's death, and visits Leonard for his professional opinion on the state of the woman's body, specifically her lack of eyes.
 Leonard tells Simon that, though rare in younger people, the eyes may be removed for a number of reasons, ranging from syphilis to cancer.
+Leonard offers Simon some wine, but Simon, being on duty, declines.

 After Simon leaves, Leonard enters the basement and promises his victims that he will restore their eyes once Nancy's surgery is successful.
 During this, Dan reaches through the bars of the cage and strangles Katherine to death.
 Leonard harvests the dead Katherine's eyes, transplanting them into Nancy, and buries Katherine on his property.

-Miraculously, the transplanted Katherine's eyes function properly, and Nancy awakens with her vision restored.
+Miraculously, the transplanted Katherine's eyes more-or-less function, and Nancy awakens with her vision sufficiently restored.
 She stumbles downstairs, where she comes across her father's cage of "donors", and is horrified by what she sees.
 She subsequently pretends to be blind, leading her father to believe the surgery was another failure.
-Shortly after, Nancy frees her father's victims from their cell, and Al, one of the "donors", gouges out Leonard's eyes with his finger before the rest of the captives flee from the doctor's home.
+Shortly after, Nancy frees her father's victims from their cell, and Al, one of the "donors", gouges out Leonard's eyes with his finger as the rest of the captives flee from the doctor's home.

 Cast

+Production

+The horror film director John Hayes is credited as sound engineer.

+Reception

+A review at Daily Dead, insisting on the prominence of the trope of the eyes in the film, states "Maybe watching Mansion of the Doomed (1976) you’d be content with a single case of eye transplant surgery instead of the six offered?
+Well, you’d be wrong.
+This is a film that leans heavy on the nihilism and nastiness of the times".